Why Use a Cast Iron Skillet?

 • When cooking with acidic foods such as tomatoes, an enameled cast-iron skillet would be a better option

-Stargazer Cast Iron has a cast iron skillet that is lighter with a smoother cooking surface.
-It has many positives reviews.
-Check it out here.
+Stargazer Cast Iron has a skillet that is lighter with a smoother cooking surface.
+It has many positive reviews.

 To properly care for your cast iron skillet follow the steps below after every use.

-3. Dry the pan and coat with a thin layer of oil. …
+3. Dry the pan and coat it with a thin layer of oil

 4. Place it upside down on a middle oven rack at 375°.
 (Place foil on a lower rack to catch drips.)

-5. Bake 1 hour; let cool in the oven
+5. Bake for 1 hour; let cool in the oven

 It’s also a great idea to season your cast iron in the oven a few times a year.